Sam H. Harris Theatre: Forest City Ratner plans and demolition

 After Disney committed to restoring the New Amsterdam Theatre in 1994, most of the other theaters around 42nd Street were quickly leased.
 The Times Square Business Improvement District set up a visitor center within the theater's foyer in the mid-1990s.
 By 1995, real-estate development firm Forest City Ratner was planning a $150 million entertainment and retail complex on the site of the Empire, Harris, and Liberty theaters.
-Madame Tussauds and AMC leased space in the complex that July.
-Madame Tussauds would occupy the eastern section of the site, using the entrance of the former Harris Theatre; Bruce Ratner wanted to develop a similarly ornate gateway for AMC on the western end of the site.
-The Times Square BID's visitor center subsequently moved to the Selwyn Theatre, then to the Embassy Theatre.
+Madame Tussauds and AMC Theatres leased space in the complex that July.
+Madame Tussauds would occupy the eastern section of the site, using the former Harris Theatre's facade as an entrance to its wax museum; Bruce Ratner wanted to develop a similarly ornate gateway for AMC on the western end of the site.
+The Times Square Business Improvement District's visitor center subsequently moved to the Selwyn Theatre, then to the Embassy Theatre.

 Work on the Forest City Ratner development began in August 1997.
 Because there was so little left of the original Harris Theatre, the developers decided to raze the theater to make way for the Madame Tussauds museum.
 Even as the theater was being demolished in 1998, theatrical personalities wanted to restore the theater to legitimate use, and New 42nd Street was seeking tenants for the space.
 Ultimately, the auditorium was destroyed by the late 1990s, though sources disagree on whether the theater was completely razed by 1997 or 1998.
 The neighboring Murray's Roman Gardens was also razed to make way for the museum.
 The Harris's facade was retained as an exit to the museum, which opened in November 2000.